-Though all of these forms of love are driven by affection and attachment, they’re all distinct.
-And while we may be catching up just now, the ancient Greeks seemed to understand the concept well—in fact Greek words for love abound.
+Though all of these forms of love are driven by affection and attachment, they're all distinct.
 There are seven words in the language that describe love in all its nuanced forms, rather than just applying one word to several contexts.

 Below, learn about all seven Greek words for love.
-With any luck, you’ll be able to experience each form in your lifetime—if you haven’t already.
+With any luck, you'll be able to identify and experience each form in your lifetime—if you haven’t already.

 1. Eros: romantic, passionate love

 Eros is passion, lust, pleasure.
 It’s an appreciation for one’s physical being or beauty, and is driven by attraction and sexual longing.
-It describes desire and obsession and is most similar to what we think of as romantic, passionate love between life partners.
-At least in the earlier stages of courtship, when everything is crazy-hot and you can’t get enough of each other, that is.
+It describes desire and is most similar to what we think of as romantic, passionate love between life partners.
+At least in the earlier stages of courtship, when everything is wildly hot and you can’t get enough of each other, that is.

 2. Philia: intimate, authentic friendship